leonawicz/tabr/README.md

 Create guitar tablature ("tabs") from R code with `tabr`.
 The `tabr` package provides programmatic music notation and a wrapper around [LilyPond](http://lilypond.org/) for creating quality guitar tablature.

-`tabr` offers functions for describing and organizing musical structures and a wraps around the LilyPond backend.
+`tabr` offers functions for describing and organizing musical structures and wraps around the LilyPond backend.
 LilyPond is an open source music engraving program for generating high quality sheet music based on markup syntax. `tabr` generates files following the LilyPond markup syntax to be subsequently processed by LilyPond into sheet music.

 A standalone LilyPond (.ly) file can be created or the package can make a system call to LilyPond directly to render the guitar tablature output (pdf or png).
 While LilyPond caters to sheet music in general, `tabr` is focused on leveraging it specifically for creating quality guitar tablature.